amazon-ion/ion-element-kotlin/README.md

 In order to reduce the need to downcast to the appropriate sub-interface of `IonElement`, `AnyElement` provides two read-only properties per type of Ion data: `<kotlinType>Value` and `<kotlinType>ValueOrNull`, where `<jvmType>` is the JVM Kotlin equivalent of the corresponding Ion type.
-Each of these properties will check to if the Ion type is the correct for the property called, and if not, will throw `IonElementConstraintException` to indicate that the element is of an unexpected type.
+Each of these properties will check whether the Ion type is correct for the property called, and if not, will throw `IonElementConstraintException` to indicate that the element is of an unexpected type.